Shopify/polaris/polaris.shopify.com/content/design/layout/density.md

             </Grid.Cell>
             <Grid.Cell columnSpan={{xs: 6, lg: 4}}>
             <Box padding="400">
-                Another way to create visual zones in high density layouts is to use different surface colors.
-Secondary colors can be used to create visual hierarchy within a high density component to increase visual hierarchy and to guide merchants to the data that matters most.
+                Another way to create visual zones in high density layouts is to [use different surface colors](/design/colors/using-color#surface).
+Secondary colors can be used to create visual hierarchy within a high density component, and to guide merchants to the data that matters most.
             </Box>
             </Grid.Cell>
             <Grid.Cell columnSpan={{xs: 6, lg: 8}}>